OpenTechSchool/html-css-beginners/source/core/portfolio.rst

 so that every line has equal width, and the left and right margins are straight (like in magazines and newspapers).
 An important decision to make is which font we are going to use for the project.
-You can specify the type of font with the font-family property.
+You can specify the type of font with the ``font-family`` property.

 There are two types of font family names: generic family: a group of font families with a similar look (like ``Serif`` or ``Monospace``) font
 family: a specific font family (like ``Times New Roman`` or ``Arial``) To specify your font you have two ways.
-One way is to use a common family-font (one with a high probablity that all users have on their machines) called a "web-safe" font.
+One way is to use a common family-font (one with a high probability that all users have on their machines) called a "web-safe" font.
 Or use a font-face rule.
 That's a new property that allows a designer to include font-family on your server and refer to it.
 This second way was a small revolution, since it